Detailed content of our market study

 1.4 In France, priority to local actions

-According to Ademe's calculations, based on household waste collected by local authorities, not including green waste, a French person produces an average of *** kg of household waste per year.
-If we take into account all the professional waste such as agricultural, construction and industrial waste, the total amount of waste produced ...
+According to Ademe calculations, based on household waste collected by local authorities and excluding green waste, the average French person produces *** kg of household waste per year.
+Taking into account all professional waste such as agricultural, construction and industrial waste, the total amount of waste produced per inhabitant each year comes to **.* tonnes. [***].

 2.1 Municipal organic waste

-In a **** report, ADEME provides the following overview of the composition of municipal waste, i.e. waste managed by local authorities.
+ADEME draws up the following summary table for the composition of municipal waste, i.e. that managed by local authorities.

 Source: ****